 It was also noted The FSA will carry out an inspection in Bermuda every five years or earlier if necessary, with the BMA to cover the costs of hotels, transportation, food, etc.

-Bermuda has signed a series of similar Tax Information Exchange Agreements (TIEAs) with many countries.
 These supplement the TIEAs already signed with USA, UK, etc. The tax information exchange agreements are part of a joint campaign by the parties to stop tax evasion and will enable the authorities to access information about anyone seeking to evade payment of tax on income and capital investment and help disclose assets that have not been reported in their home country.
 Information to be exchanged includes information on beneficial ownership of companies in the whole ownership chain; settlers, trustees and beneficiaries of trusts, and information held by banks and financial institutions.
 The process will enable tax authorities in Bermuda and all the countries mentioned above to access information about tax evaders and disclose any assets not reported in their home country.
-Bermuda has received recognition from the Internal Revenue Service (IRS) and the UK British Prime Minister for its efforts to get onto the Organisation of Economic Cooperation and Development (OECD) "white list."
+Bermuda has received recognition from the Internal Revenue Service (IRS) in the USA and from the UK for its efforts to get onto the Organisation of Economic Cooperation and Development (OECD) "white list."

 Bermuda-based but USA-owned or USA-operated companies can sue or be sued in the USA following a US Supreme Court ruling.
-Also, from 2003, if relocating to Bermuda from the USA or owned by US investors, they may soon have to tell shareholders they may face capital gains taxes in the USA.
+Also, from 2003, if relocating to Bermuda from the USA or owned by US investors, they may face capital gains taxes in the USA.

 But Bermuda is NOT a no- tax zone.
 Indirect taxes and a direct employment (payroll) tax on an employee's salary of any rank, usually paid in part also by an employer make the cost of living about about 3.8 times more than in the USA and 2.8 times more than in Canada, United Kingdom or Ireland.